chukadiy/Testimonials-grid-section/README.md

 [Frontend Mentor](https://www.frontendmentor.io) challenges help me improve my front-end skills by building realistic projects.

-### The challenge
+### The Challenge

-My challenge was to build out this testimonials grid section and get it looking as close to the design as possible.
+This challenge was to build out a Testimonials grid section and get it looking as close to the design as possible.

 Users should be able to: